 Storage

-Fridge: Store leftover cake in an airtight container in the fridge for up to 3 days.
+Fridge: Store the apple cake in an airtight container in the fridge for up to 4 days.
+It stays moist and flavourful.

 More Healthy Cake Ideas